mknnj/graphql-showcase/README.md

 127.0.0.1 controlplane.example.com
 127.0.0.1 studio.wundergraph.local
 127.0.0.1 router.wundergraph.local
-127.0.0.1 keycloak.wundergraph.local
-127.0.0.1 otelcollector.wundergraph.local
 127.0.0.1 graphqlmetrics.wundergraph.local
 127.0.0.1 cdn.wundergraph.local
 ```
 - Check connectivity to the controlplane by trying to reach out http://controlplane.example.com in your browser, it should give you a json with an error 404.
-If it gives you 502 nginx error, try ```kubectl delete -f cosmoPlatformIngress.yaml``` and then ```kubectl apply -f cosmoPlatformIngress.yaml``` and ```kubectl rollout restart deployment <name of the nginx controller deployment>```
+If it gives you other errors, try ```kubectl delete -f cosmoPlatformIngress.yaml``` and then ```kubectl apply -f cosmoPlatformIngress.yaml``` and ```kubectl rollout restart deployment <name of the istio gateway controller deployment>```
 - Open a command window and export ```COSMO_API_URL=http://controlplane.example.com``` and ```COSMO_API_KEY=cosmo_669b576aaadc10ee1ae81d9193425705```
 - Install wgc using node ```npm install -g wgc@latest```
-- Run ```npx wgc federated-graph list``` to test connectivity to your controlplane, if it fails and tells you to auth **DO NOT** auth (it is trying to log in the cloud instead of your local cluster) and check for typos in the env variables and errors in the logs of nginx controller pod/cosmo controplane pod
+- Run ```npx wgc federated-graph list``` to test connectivity to your controlplane, if it fails and tells you to auth **DO NOT** auth (it is trying to log in the cloud instead of your local cluster) and check for typos in the env variables and errors in the logs of istio controller pod/cosmo controplane pod
 - Create and publish subgraphs by running the following commands:
 ```
 npx wgc subgraph create ariadne --label app=A --routing-url http://ariadne-service.default.svc.cluster.local:8083